Frequently Asked Question

 Q. Do we have to use art therapy in every session?

 A. No, we don’t.
 Depending on your needs that day, we can choose to do art therapy or traditional verbal therapy.
 Trying art therapy does not lock you into using this modality for every session.
+In addition to art therapy I have additional training and experience in Eye Movement Desensitization and Reprocessing (EMDR), Psychedelic Assisted Psychotherapy, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy.

 Q. I’ve been through so much, Do you think art therapy can help?